On Legendrian products and twist spuns: Background

 \section{Background}

 Here we consider some basic notions from the theory of Legendrian submanifolds.
 In particular, we introduce two important and distinct classes of Legendrian submanifolds: loose Legendrian submanifolds and fillable Legendrian submanifolds.
 These two classes have very different properties.
 Loose Legendrian submanifolds belong to ``flexible contact topology.''
 More precisely, they satisfy an h-principle due to Murphy \cite{LooseLegendrianEmbeddings}.
-Fillable Legendrian submanifolds of contactisations belong to ``rigid contact topology''; the Chekanov--Eliashberg algebra has been shown to be a rich invariant that is able to detect many obstructions in this case.
+Fillable Legendrian submanifolds of contactisations belong to ``rigid contact topology''; the Chekanov--Eliashberg algebra is a powerful Legendrian isotopy invariant that has been shown to be an efficient tool for distinguishing such Legendrians.
 We end the section by recalling the necessary background on this invariant.